alexandrezlima/documentations/docs/icongenerator.md

 	</figure>

 ### Washed colors correction
-If you’re using the `import icon to the project` option (the one who automatically imports the texture to your project), the icon generated will look just fine when you open it, but it can show a washed color when inside widgets:
+If you’re using the `import icon to the project` option (the one where automatically imports the texture to your project), the icon generated will look just fine when you open it, but it can show a washed color when inside widgets:

 <figure markdown>
 ![Washed colors 1](assets/icongenerator-assets/icon-generator-washed-1.png){ width=200 align=left }